pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cross-union.md

 ```

 In this example, each Pachyderm repository has those three files in the root
-directory, then you have six datums in total, which is the sum of the number
+directory, and you have six datums in total, which is the sum of the number
 of input files.
 Your pipeline processes the following datums without any specific order: